cleanlab/cleanlab-studio/docs/source/quick_reference/python_api.rst

 Upload File
 -----------
-If you have a dataset saved to your filesystem in one of Cleanlab Studio's :ref:`supported formats<guide_dataset_formats>`, you can upload it from a filepath.
+If you have a dataset saved to your filesystem in one of Cleanlab Studio's :ref:`supported formats<concepts_dataset_formats>`, you can upload it from a filepath.

 .. code-block:: python